Hao-Nguyen2712/Hao-Nguyen2712/README.md

 ### 👨‍🎓 About Me

-- 🎓 I’m a recent graduate majoring in **Software Engineer** from FPT University
+- 🎓 I’m a recent graduate majoring in **Software Engineering** from FPT University
 - 🌱 Currently learning and deepening my knowledge in **backend development**
 - 💡 I’m interested in topics like:
   - .NET Core